Understanding Sports Pitch drainage

 Consequently, it is sensible to install lateral drains with as tight a spacing as budgets will allow for, with each step closer together the drains are installed at significantly increasing the cost-effectiveness of the project.

-In cases where functional, but inadequately spaced primary drainage systems exist, secondary drainage solutions such as sand-banding or ‘earthquaking’ may prove effective in encouraging surface water that moves across the pitch to find its way more efficiently into the primary drains, thereby increasing the rate of drainage.
-This can lend a new lease of life to an aging draining system, increasing the rate at which surface water can find its way into the primary drainage system, thereby improving its performance at relatively low cost.
+In cases where functional, but inadequately spaced primary drainage systems exist, secondary drainage solutions such as sand-slitting (typically 300mm x 50mm excavated trenches filled with sand-over-gravel) or sand-banding (non-excavated slits at fixed 260mm centres, injected with sand) may prove effective in encouraging surface water that moves across the pitch to find its way more efficiently into the primary drains, thereby increasing the rate of drainage.
+This can lend a new lease of life to an ageing draining system, increasing the rate at which surface water can find its way into the primary drainage system, thereby improving its performance at relatively low cost.

 For this to be an effective solution however, it is imperative that one is confident the existing primary drainage system is and will remain operational, offering a good flow rate through unobstructed pipes to a positive outfall (such as brook, pond, or sewer).